Wenshang County

 Wenshang County (汶上县 (汶上縣, Wénshàng Xiàn)) is a county of southwestern Shandong province, People's Republic of China.
 It is under the administration of Jining City.
 The population was 725,971 in 1999.

+History

+The northern area of Wenshang County was the state of Cheng (郕) during the Zhou dynasty in the first millennium BC.
+In some Chinese legends, it was the location where Jie, the last king of the Xia, was caught and deposed by Wuzi after the Battle of Mingtiao, initiating the Shang under its King Tang c.
+1600 BC.

 Administrative divisions

-As 2012, this county is divided to 2 subdistricts, 7 towns and 6 townships.
+As of 2012, this county is divided to 2 subdistricts, 7 towns and 6 townships.